 Young Joni general manager Brandon Sass created this Penicillin riff when the restaurant had to shut down dining due to the pandemic.
 Part of a takeaway cocktail kit, the Rubber Soul exemplifies how gochujang—the smoky, sweet Korean red pepper paste—can add nuanced spice to a variety of classic cocktails, packing a lot of flavor for an at-home drink.
-He says the variation can work with any spirit, though tequila’s earthy flavor can work especially well.
+He says the recipe can work with any spirit, though tequila’s earthy flavor pairs especially well with the lapsang souchong tea.

 - 2 ounces blanco tequila

 - 1 ounce Som Ginger Cordial or homemade ginger-vinegar cordial (see Editor’s Note)